 Count Me In!

-In 2011, more than 300 feminists, artists, activists, allies and policy makers came together at CREA’s landmark Count Me In! conference to address violence against marginalized women.
-Over three days, Count Me In! surfaced the myriad of issues facing trans and lesbian women, women with disabilities, and sex workers in South Asia.
+In 2011, more than 300 feminists, artists, activists, allies and policy makers came together at CREA’s landmark Count Me In! conference to address violence against structurally excluded communities.
+Over three days, Count Me In! explored the myriad of issues facing trans and lesbian women, women with disabilities, and sex workers in South Asia.

 The global feminist expo aimed to rethink gender, sexuality, disability, technology, sex worker rights and their intersection(s) with the arts and technology; reimagine vision and journeys of change that are more inclusive, creative and rights-affirming for all women, girls and trans people; and reboot feminist practice to be more collaborative, cross-movement and intersectional.